-- Control Number Description of Controls Tests of Operating Effectiveness Results 14.1 Access to the data center is limited to authorized individuals.
+BPAS's Control Tests of Controls Results 14.1 Access to the data center is limited to authorized individuals.
 Inspected a report of individuals with access to the organizations data center to determine if access is restricted to authorized IT personnel.
 No exceptions noted.
 14.2 Annually, the fire and smoke detection equipment, FM-200 chemical fire suppression system, and fire extinguishers are tested by a third party.
 Inspected system testing documentation to determine if the smoke alarm, FM-200, and fire extinguishers were inspected on at least an annual basis.
 No exceptions noted.